Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: Introduction

-Even though a periodic-orbit-theory-type expansion for turbulence is still a far reaching goal, many steps have been made in this direction.
-The path towards the description of a turbulent flow in terms of UPOs is paved with promising results \cite{cvitanovic_2013}.
+Later on, periodic orbit theory found fruitful applications also within the context of higher dimensional NESSs, and specifically in the case of (geophysical) fluid dynamics.
+Even though a complete UPOs-based analysis of turbulent flows is still a far reaching goal, many steps have been made in this direction \cite{cvitanovic_2013}.
 Kawahara and Kida \cite{kawahara_2001}, who found a UPO embedded in the attractor of a numerical simulation of plane Couette flow, showed that one UPO only manages to capture in a surprisingly accurate way the turbulence statistics.
-Chandler and Kerswell \cite{chandler_2013} identified $50$ UPOs of a turbulent fluid and used them to reproduce the energy and dissipation probability density functions of the system as dynamical averages over the orbit.
+At a moderate Reynolds number, Chandler and Kerswell \cite{chandler_2013} identified $50$ UPOs of a turbulent fluid and used them to reproduce the energy and dissipation probability density functions of the system as dynamical averages over the orbit.
 These encouraging results suggested that periodic orbit theory could represent a valid investigation tool also in the realm of climate systems.

-Lucarini and Gristun \cite{lucarini_2020} considered POT as a novel mathematical framework for investigating atmospheric, ocean and climate dynamics.
-Gritsun \cite{gritsun_2013} numerically applied the theory of UPOs expansion \cite{ruelle_1999, cvitanovic_2005} to reconstruct the probability distribution function of a simple atmospheric model based on the barotropic vorticity equation of the sphere.
-Gritsun and Lucarini \cite{gritsun_2017} used the periodic orbit machinery for interpreting non trivial resonant responses to forcing by associating it to a set of extremely unstable UPOs.
+In the geophysical context, Gritsun \cite{gritsun_2008,gritsun_2013} proposed using an expansion over UPOs to reconstruct the statistics of a simple atmospheric model based on the barotropic vorticity equation of the sphere.
+Gritsun and Lucarini \cite{gritsun_2017} used the UPOs for interpreting non trivial resonant responses to forcing that underlined the violation of the standard fluctuation-dissipation relation for NESS for deterministic chaotic systems.
+Lucarini and Gritsun \cite{lucarini_2020} used UPOs for clarifying the nature of blocking events in a baroclinic model of the atmosphere.
+Specifically, they found that blocked states are associated with conditions of higher instability of the atmosphere, in agreement with a separate line of evidence \cite{Faranda2017}.
+Additionally, the analysis of UPOs was instrumental in proving that the atmospheric model was characterised by variability in the number of unstable dimensions, hence being not uniformly hyperbolic \cite{Lai1997}.

+The analysis by Lucarini and Gristun \cite{lucarini_2020} proposed the idea that the observed blocked states of the atmospheric flow should be interpreted as conditions where there is not only proximity of the \textcolor{black}{trajectory} to special classes of UPOs, but also co-evolution, at least locally in time (the so-called \textit{shadowing}).
+This implies that blocking can be associated with actual nonlinear modes of the atmosphere.